-A2.2.3 Formulate administrative procedures for tenure access, and use of forest that are simple, easy to understand and affordable for local stakeholders.
-A2.2.4 Strengthen knowledge about forest tenure with accurate, detailed, and publicly available information on the ownership and control of forest resources.
-A2.2.5 Consider setting specific goals to address gender equity as far as rights of access and use are concerned.
-G2.3 Ensure that traditional use rights are clear, equitable and respected.
-A2.3.1 Put in place measures that ensure recognized tenure, access and use rights of local communities and indigenous peoples over state-owned forests are respected.
-Government, forest managers, civil society, private sector, research and - A2.3.2 Put in place supportive measures to ensure that smallholders and local and indigenous communities know their rights and responsibilities and have the capacities to obtain the benefits provided by access to and use of forest resources. education A2.3.3 Provide guidance to simplify the requirements for forest management plans and adapt them to the capacity and scale of management objectives of local forest owners and managers.
-G2.4 Make sure that concession/logging rights are clear A2.4.1 Consider extending tenure of Concession/logging rights to a duration of at least two rotation periods.
-Government, forest managers and transparent.
-A2.4.2 Develop and implement conflict Management systems to prevent the invasion of FMUs.
-Government, forest managers, civil society, research/education
+Provide supportive measures to ensure that smallholders and local and indigenous communities know their rights and responsibilities and have the capacities to obtain the benefits provided by access to and use of forest resources. research and education Formulate guidelines to simplify the requirements for forest management plans and adapt them to the capacity and scale of management objectives of local forest owners and managers.
+G1.13 Make sure that Concession and logging rights are Consider extending tenure of concession/logging rights to a duration of at least two rotation periods.
+Government, forest managers clear and transparent.
+Develop and implement conflict management systems to prevent the invasion of FMUs.
+Government, forest managers, civil society, R&E